 Think Safety First When Cycling

-Cycling is one of the United States’ most favorite past times.
-Many areas, like The Landings, with its moderate climate and remarkable scenery, make cycling an attractive option for both recreation and transportation all year long.
+Cycling is one of the United States’ favorite pastimes.
+The National Highway Traffic Safety Administration (NHTSA) designates May as National Bicycle Safety Month.
+However, in many areas, like The Landings with its moderate climate and remarkable scenery, cycling is an attractive option for both recreation and transportation all year long.
+Cyclists and motorists should keep the following tips in mind at all times.

-Once you have ensured that your bike is in order, you will need the proper equipment, including a snug-fitting helmet, reflective clothing for low-visibility conditions, and safety equipment such as reflectors, lights, and mirrors.
+- Wear a snug-fitting helmet, reflective clothing for low-visibility conditions, and safety equipment such as reflectors, lights, and mirrors.
 Georgia law requires that any bicycle rider or passenger under 16 years of age must wear a helmet [O.C.G.A. §40-6-296(d)].
-However, the National Safety Council recommends that everyone should wear a helmet regardless of the length of the ride.
+However, the National Safety Council recommends that everyone should wear a helmet, regardless of the length of the ride.